jbatnozic/N.E.W.-40.000/Codices/Orks.md

   that model’s profile when resolving those attacks.

   ### Tide of Muscle (1CP)
-  // ignore charge modifier
+  // ignore charge modifier (is this needed?)

   ### Big Red Button (1CP)
-  // vehicle auto explode
+  Use this stratagem when an ORKS VEHICLE from your army that has an **Explodes** (or equivalent) special rule is destroyed.
+Do not roll to see if it explodes - it does so automatically.

   ### Careen!
 (1CP)
   // move before exploding